MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 channel, install chaincode, test the channel connection, then run a Node.js application that connects to the peer and displays its state in a colourful UI.

-## Facilitator pre-requisites
-* In your own AWS account, you should be running a Kubernetes cluster with a Fabric network.
-You can start this network by running ./start-fabric.sh.
-See the main README for details
-* Before running ./start-fabric.sh, its advisable to edit ./start-fabric.sh and comment out the line 'startTest $HOME $REPO'.
-This will run test cases.
-We want to run our own test case, which also installs the Marbles chaincode used by the workshop
-* After ./start-fabric.sh completes and your Fabric network is running, install the chaincode.
-The Marbles chaincode used in the workshop is the version provided with the marbles app: https://github.com/IBM-Blockchain/marbles.
-Not the version provided by fabric-samples (https://github.com/hyperledger/fabric-samples/blob/release-1.2/chaincode/marbles02/go/marbles_chaincode.go).
-To deploy this on the main Fabric cluster in the facilitators account, run the script `./start-workshop-marbles.sh`.
-This will instantiate the correct version of the marbles chaincode on the channel and run a short test against it.
-* Orderer connection URL must be obtained and made available to all participants
-* S3 bucket must be populated with the 'tar' certs and keys, from /opt/share.
-This can be obtained by SSH'ing into your EC2 bastion instance and executing `sudo tar -cvf opt.tar /opt/share/`, to zip up the mounted EFS directory with all the certs and keys.
-Put the resulting .tar file into S3 so participants can download it.

 ## Workshop pre-requisites
 You're going to interact with Fabric and the Kubernetes cluster from a bastion host that mounts an EFS drive.
 EFS is required to store the crypto material used by Fabric, and you'll need to copy the appropriate certs/keys to/from the EFS drive.
 The pre-requisites are as follows:

 * An AWS account where you can create a Kubernetes cluster (either your own Kubernetes cluster or EKS)
-* Check that you can access the crypto material for the Fabric network from the S3 bucket: <S3 BUCKET HERE>

 ## Getting Started
 We create the Kubernetes cluster first.
 This has the advantage that we can deploy the EC2 bastion into the same VPC